 The media’s obsession with gorgeous and flawless models took a toll on her and made feel even more insecure.
 Self-doubt and low self-esteem began to creep into her head.
 Sarah refused to come out of her room.
 The more she worried about her acne, the worse it became.
 She started popping her acne and peeling the flaky skin.
 Some of the acne gave way to brownish-blackish patches on her face.
 She stopped communicating with her parents and friends.
 Little did they know, the acne had started to affect more than her skin.
 Her parents did not know how to handle the situation.
 They thought that this was just another phase that she would outgrow.
 Soon Sarah began finding comfort in chatting with anonymous online friends who wouldn’t judge her by the way she looked.
 Now that is an entirely different story altogether.

 How does Acne scar the lives of young people?

 - It is pre-requisite to understand the need to talk to your child.
 Communication is the saviour here.
 Always!
 Besides, it is of utmost importance to observe your child.
 Observe the daily changes in him/her.
 If you think that your child’s acne is getting worse take him/her to a Skin Specialist before matters grow out of hand.
-If you think that your child’s acne will get better with time, it is very important to tell your child not to pop the pimple and bruise the skin.
+If you think that your child’s acne will get better with time, it is very important to tell your child not to pop a pimple and bruise the skin.
 Most acne will get better with time.
-Washing the face too many times with face wash(facial cleanser), applying too many ointments, home remedies, cream or even wearing heavy make up can wreck havoc by messing with your skin’s natural oil balance.
+Washing the face too many times with face wash(a facial cleanser), applying too many ointments, home remedies, cream or even wearing heavy makeup can wreak havoc by messing with your skin’s natural oil balance.